jbabcanec/Claude_HTML-to-PDF/README.md

 ---

 <div align="center">
-Made with ❤️ for the Claude AI community
+Made with ❤️ for the Claude AI community by Joseph J Babcanec
 </div>